knocklabs/docs/pages/send-notifications/designing-workflows.md

 A function is a step in a workflow that does something to the data being passed in your notify call.
 You can use functions by entering the workflow builder and adding function steps onto the canvas.

-We currently support the following logic functions:
+We currently support the following functions:

 - Batch (aggregate)
 - Delay